Object Storage on JSC Cloud

 | Access | Secret | Project ID | User ID |

-and use s3cmd command with following configuration file (~/.s3cfg)
+• Prepare s3cmd command by setting up the configuration file (~/.s3cfg)

 [default]